carbon-language/carbon-lang/docs/design/generics/appendix-archetype-algorithm.md

 has a few components:

 -   a unique id like `$3`
--   a list of interfaces, each of which may have name bindings, or a type, and
+-   a type, or a list of interfaces each of which may have name bindings,
--   a list of dotted names with type-of-types, and an optional `where` clause.
+-   a list of dotted names each with type-of-types

-The first listed dotted name defines the canonical name for the archetype.
-There are no forward references allowed in the name bindings, which results in the ids generally being listed in decreasing order.
+The first listed dotted name, if any, defines the canonical name for the archetype.
+The list of interfaces defines the requirements on that specific id, while the type-of-type associated with a dotted name defines the unqualified names that are available as members of that specific name.

+**Open question:** I don't know if I need the following restriction:

+> There are no forward references allowed in the name bindings, which results in
+> the ids generally being listed in decreasing order.

+In addition to the normalized form, we maintain a list of `where` constraint clauses that have yet to be incoroprated.
+These `where` clauses include the name of the type they modify, if any, and are kept in the lexical order they appear in the source code, to preserve the property that any names mentioned in a `where` clause will be resolved before we resolve the `where` clause itself.

-As an example, these interface and function declarations
+As an example, these interface and function declarations:

 ```
 interface Iterable {